clab/mkcls/README.md

 ### Overview
 `mkcls` is a suite of algorithms for clustering words based on bigram contextual similarity written by Franz Och.
 The quality of the clusters is quite good relative those produced by similar clustering algorithms.

-The code was written in the early 1990's, and has been modernized to work with modern C++ compilers, but it is otherwise unchanged.
+The code was originally developed in the early 1990's, and it has been fixed to work with modern C++ compilers, but it is otherwise unchanged.

 ### Recommended usage